Synchronization of multiple rigid body systems: a survey

 \subsection{Networked coordination control of multiple rigid body systems}

 The above result assumes that the communication environment is ideal and reliable.
-In \onlinecite{2017_TAC_Abdessameud_EL}, the leader-follower consensus problem of networked Euler-Lagrange systems subject to constrained communication.
-The constrained communication implies that the communication between agents can be intermittent which is subject to irregular communication time-delays and packet dropouts.
+The leader-follower consensus problem of networked Euler-Lagrange systems is studied under constrained communication \cite{2017_TAC_Abdessameud_EL}.
+The constrained communication implies that the communication between agents can be intermittent, which is subject to irregular communication time delays and packet dropouts.
 For each follower $i \in \mathcal{V}_{F}$, the control input is given by

 where $k_{i}^{s}$ is a positive constant and $\Pi_i$ is a symmetric positive-definite matrix.
 The reference velocity signal $\dot{\mathbf{q}}_{r_i}\in \mathbb{R}^{n}$ is designed as follows

 where $\mathbf{S}\in\mathbb{R}^{2n\times 2n}$ is the system matrix of the leader's dynamic model, and $\bm{\eta}_{i}\in \mathbb{R}^{2N}$ is an input which is designed as